ROOT OF AORTA

 Noncoronary Sinus

-• Does not give rise to coronary artery
+The noncoronary sinus does not give rise to a coronary artery.

 INTERLEAFLET TRIANGLES